Iowa caucuses: Background

+With an emphasis on retail politics, candidates have often pursued the "full Grassley" or Iowa 99, as they visit all of the counties of the state.

 Process

-The Iowa caucuses operate very differently from the primary election used by most other states (see U.S. presidential primary).
+The Iowa caucuses operate differently from the primary election used by most other states (see U.S. presidential primary).
 The caucuses are generally defined as "gatherings of neighbors".
 Rather than going to polls and casting ballots, Iowans gather at a set location in each of Iowa's precincts.
 Typically, these meetings occur in schools, churches, public libraries, or even individuals' houses.
 Caucuses are held every two years, during both the presidential and midterm election seasons, but those that receive national attention are the presidential preference caucuses, held every four years.
 The rules of the caucus process to determine delegates to national conventions are determined by the party and differ substantially between the Democratic and Republican parties.

 In addition to the voting and the presidential preference choices, caucus-goers begin the process of writing their parties' platforms by introducing resolutions.

 Criticisms

 Public focus has been increasingly drawn to the Iowa caucus procedure.
-Public confidence in the integrity of the caucus system was heavily undermined after the 2020 Iowa Democratic caucus in which numerous irregularities were revealed, including disputed caucus totals following the disastrous initial use of a new smartphone app developed for the caucus, and a failure to publish official results for nearly a week.
+Public confidence in the integrity of the caucus system was heavily undermined after the 2020 Iowa Democratic caucus in which numerous irregularities were revealed, including disputed caucus totals following the use of a new smartphone app developed for the caucus, and a failure to publish official results for nearly a week.

-Many individuals and groups argue that the caucus process inherently suppresses the vote of working-class people who are not able to take several hours away from work or caring for family to go caucus.
-There are also concerns that Iowa's racial demographics, nearly 93% white, are not reflective of the country's general ethnic makeup and therefore make it an inappropriate state to hold such a critical position in America's election system.

 Many political figures have also echoed concerns.
 Sen. Dick Durbin (D-IL): "I think the Democratic caucus in Iowa is a quirky, quaint tradition which should come to an end.
 As we try to make voting easier for people across America, the Iowa caucus is the most painful situation we currently face for voting."
 Former presidential candidate Julián Castro, who has long been critical of the Iowa caucuses, blasted the process: "It's a mess.
 What we saw out there and heard about are, consistently, errors in the way that this process was done, whether in the initial phase or the realignment.
 Inconsistencies in how it was done across precinct sites, caucus sites.
 It is a total mess."